 I know how you think.
 You keep a flimsy old leaf rake with a couple of bent tines in a corner of the garage, and when you pull it out this week or next, you will notice that it’s a little rustier than last autumn and a little less efficient.
 But you are thrifty and frugal—except when it comes to rare mail order tulips—and absent a good reason, you will make do through another leaf raking season.
 Here is the good reason:

-Above: Introduced into the Sneeboer tool line this year, the design took two years to develop.
+Above: Introduced into the Sneeboer tool line in 2012, the design took two years to develop.

 N.B.: For more garden cleanup ideas, see Garden Tools.